alec-borman/TenutoNotationLanguage/README.md

 ### Phase V: The Producer Engines (In Progress)

 * Updating the AST and internal IR (Intermediate Representation) to resolve `style=synth` and `style=concrete`.
+* Building the plugin architecture for external AI synthesis pipelines.
 * Building the audio-buffer target for direct `.wav` export.

 ### Phase VI: Developer Experience